 - Pending Sales, options, or listings It is mandatory under USPAP that the report describe any current listings or pending Sales involving the appraised property.
 Such options or pending Sales must be analyzed, described and considered in the valuation process.
 Failure to do so is a violation of USPAP. - Weighted CSR The estimated Corn Suitability Rating (CSR) should be included, when applicable.
 CSR is a primary unit of comparison for most tillable land but is of lesser importance in the valuation of non-tillable land.
 This distinction should always be addressed and described in the appraisal report.
 Currently, CSR numbers are being reported so, if the prevailing data used by your peers include or primarily feature CSR, then this should be reported and maps included as well, or in lieu of only CSR. - Drainage and fencing Subsurface drainage tile, or lack thereof, should be described and considered in the valuation process when tillable land is involved.
 It is also important to describe the propensity for flooding and the potential "value impact" it may have.
 Natural drainage should also be described, including rivers, creeks, ditches and other natural drainage ways and tiling.
 Perimeter and other fencing should be briefly described, including the overall condition.
-If there is no fencing, then a simple statement to that affect will suffice.

-Governmental Programs or USDA Data - these include crop acres, base acres and yields, erosion classifications (HEL or NHEL), Conservation Reserve Program (CRP), Wetlands Reserve Program (WRP), Emergency Watershed Protection Program (EWP) - all of which may have an effect on the appraised property.
+If there is no fencing, then a simple statement to that affect will suffice. - Governmental Programs or USDA Data these include crop acres, base acres and yields, erosion classifications (HEL or NHEL), Conservation Reserve Program (CRP), Wetlands Reserve Program (WRP) or Wetland Reserve Easement (WRE, the newer acronym), Emergency Watershed Protection Program (EWP), and IHAP (and associated Costs) all of which may have an effect on the market value estimate of the appraised property.

-NOTE: Not only is a description of the program or easement encumbering the Property and the impact upon market value required in the report, but a copy of the program terms and recorded easement/survey shall be included in the appraisal report or Addendum.
+NOTE: Not only is a description of the program or easement encumbering the Property and the impact upon market value required in the report, but a copy of the program terms and recorded easement/survey must be included in the Appraisal Report or Addendum.
 This requirement refers to conservation easements as well.
-Appraising conservation easements can prove to be complex appraisal assignments and require substantial appraisal experience and education in appraising, thus it would be helpful if an appraiser can have attended a conservation easement seminar and, at best, can have taken a conservation easement course and passed a monitored exam.
+Appraising conservation easements can prove to be complex appraisal assignments and require substantial appraisal experience and education in appraising, thus it would be helpful if an appraiser has attended a conservation easement seminar and, at best, has taken a conservation easement course and passed a monitored exam.

-14. Analysis of Highest and Best Use
+14. Analysis of Highest and Best Use (& Larger Parcel Determination, in Yellow Book Appraisals)